Albanese varieties with modulus over a perfect field: Universal rational maps

-\subsubsection{Definition of a Category of Rational Maps}
+\subsubsection{Definition of a category of rational maps}

-\bDef A \emph{category} $\Mr$ \emph{of rational maps from} $X$ \emph{to algebraic groups} is a category satisfying the following conditions: The objects of $\Mr$ are rational maps $\phe: X \dra G$, where $G$ is a smooth connected algebraic group.
-The morphisms of $\Mr$ between two objects $\phe: X \dra G$ and $\psi: X \dra H$ are given by the set of those affine homomorphisms (homomorphisms of algebraic groups composed with a translation) $h:G \lra H$ such that $h \circ \phe = \psi$. \eDef
+\bDef A \emph{category} $\Mr$ \emph{of rational maps from} $X$ \emph{to torsors} is a category satisfying the following conditions: The objects of $\Mr$ are rational maps $\phe: X \dra P$, where $P$ is a torsor for a smooth connected algebraic group.
+The morphisms of $\Mr$ between two objects $\phe: X \dra P$ and $\psi: X \dra Q$ are given by the set of those homomorphisms of torsors $h:P \lra Q$ such that $h \circ \phe = \psi$. \eDef

-\bRmk Let $\phe:X\dra G$ and $\psi:X\dra H$ be two rational maps from $X$ to algebraic groups.
-Then Definition \ref{CatMr} implies that for any category $\Mr$ of rational maps from $X$ to algebraic groups containing $\phe$ and $\psi$ as objects the set of morphisms $\Hom_{\Mr}(\phe,\psi)$ is the same.
-Therefore two categories $\Mr$ and $\Mr'$ of rational maps from $X$ to algebraic groups are equivalent if every object of $\Mr$ is isomorphic to an object of $\Mr'$. \eRmk
+\bRmk Let $\phe:X\dra P$ and $\psi:X\dra Q$ be two rational maps from $X$ to torsors.
+Then Definition \ref{CatMr} implies that for any category $\Mr$ of rational maps from $X$ to torsors containing $\phe$ and $\psi$ as objects the set of morphisms $\Hom_{\Mr}(\phe,\psi)$ is the same.
+Therefore two categories $\Mr$ and $\Mr'$ of rational maps from $X$ to torsors are equivalent if every object of $\Mr$ is isomorphic to an object of $\Mr'$. \eRmk